craigktreasure/SlnUp/README.md

 slnup --help
 ```

-The simplest form is to run the tool (`slnup`) with a version number.
-This will
+The simplest form is to run the tool (`slnup`) with a Visual Studio product year
-cause the tool to discover a solution file in the current directory and update
+(2017, 2019, or 2022).
+This will cause the tool to discover a solution file in
-it with the version specified.
+the current directory and update it with the latest version for the specified
+product year.

 ```shell
 slnup 2022
 ```

 You can also specify a specific version of Visual Studio using a two-part
-version number:
+(ex.
+17.0) or three-part (17.1.0) version number:

 ```shell
 slnup 17.0